You are here

 The SMM saw:

-SMM facilitation of repair works to civilian infrastructure
+SMM facilitation of repairs to civilian infrastructure and demining

 Border areas outside government control